quicbit-js/qb-standard/doc/recommended-style.md

   quickly distinguish stand-alone functions from object functions.

+  Again, tooling for this is a bit behind, but we feel this is a good standard to make code across several languages more similar, or at least less unnecessarily dissimilar.

 * **Use snake_case for properties and parameters** that are seen outside of code.